 Bill is the reason I’m in Eric’s arms now.
 The cure for Hep V is right fucking there in the form of Sarah Newlin and Bill won’t fucking take it!
 I don’t understand; why the hell does he want to die?
 It’s like he is resigned to his fate and doesn’t want to accept that there might be an alternative.
 Fucking asshole!
 He doesn’t get that he will not have to live with the consequences of his actions, Jessica and I will.
 She’s still a baby vampire; she needs her maker to guide her.
 As for me, if Bill dies from this disease I have to live with that guilt for the rest of my life.
 How the fuck am I supposed to forgive myself for that?

 “Sookie,” Eric’s voice is quiet in my ear as I sob against his chest.
 “You need to go now before the Yakuza come down here.
 They already know your name; they are suspicious of why you came here earlier today.
-If the find you down here, it will be disastrous for all of us.”
+If they find you down here, it will be disastrous for all of us.”
 Eric’s voice is pleading with me to go.
 When I step back from him, I see fear in his eyes.
 Eric’s fear penetrates my pity-party.
 What the hell do these Japanese assholes have on him that could scare a thousand year old vampire?

 Turning around, I see that Jessica is sobbing in Pam’s arms.
 What is more surprising is that Pam is actually comforting her.
 But I guess Pam knows what Jess is going through; Pam’s gone through the fear of almost losing her maker in addition to actually losing her progeny.
 Bill, the asshole, has already left us behind.
-Jess and I have are arms wrapped around each other as we leave the basement and then crawl our way through the tunnel that leads out of Fangtasia’s dungeon.
+Jess and I have our arms wrapped around each other as we leave the basement and then crawl our way through the tunnel that leads out of Fangtasia’s dungeon.